johnbow/numpy-equation-parser/README.md

 >>> <class 'eq.Parameter'>
 ```

-Variables are unique to every equation, therefore equations can declare independent variables
+Variables are unique to every expression, therefore expressions can declare independent variables
-that have the same name as other variables in other equations.
+that have the same name as other variables in other expressions.
 By default, undefinded strings
 are parsed to variables instead of parameters.
 ```python
 f = parser.parse("e^x")